inspec/inspec/docs/dev/compliance.md

 #### profile code trace

-First, a new Config object is created, which reads the config from disk. `loggedin(config)` is called, which does a very thin check - it only determines if a setting is present in the config for the server URL, it does not actually contact the server. `InspecPlugins::Compliance::API.profiles` is called with the config, and with a lot of conditional logic, eventually returns a hash of profile metadata, which gets parsed and displayed.
+First, a new Config object is created, which reads the config from disk.
+Then, `loggedin(config)` is called, which does a very thin check - it only determines if a setting is present in the config for the server URL, but it does not actually contact the server.
+Finally, `InspecPlugins::Compliance::API.profiles` is called with the config, and with a lot of conditional logic, eventually returns a hash of profile metadata, which gets parsed and displayed.

 ### upload

-Like knife cookbook upload - sends an artifact to be stored for retrieval by other clients.
-Automate then runs check on the profile on the server side, and if OK, stores the profile.
+Like knife cookbook upload, this command sends an artifact to be stored for retrieval by other clients.
+Chef Automate then runs `inspec check` on the profile on the server side, and if OK, stores the profile.
 The new profile is included in the list when running `profiles`.

 #### upload code trace